-A range of financial support is available from both the University of Sussex and the Government to help you afford to study no matter what your circumstances.
+A range of financial support is available from both the University of Sussex and the Government to help Home students afford to study, no matter what your circumstances.
 We are committed to supporting students, irrespective of their financial background.
-With bursaries available alongside expert financial advice and guidance, we aim to offer the best practical help and support possible to ensure you are able to make the most of your time at Sussex.
+With means-tested awards available alongside expert financial advice and guidance, we aim to offer the best practical help and support possible to ensure you are able to make the most of your time at Sussex.

 If you are considering a payday loan, then think again, because the Student Life Centre can provide a range of support to help students out when money gets tight.